CynicalHacker/CSE_100Labs/README.md

 # CSE_100Labs
-Labs for my CSE 100 Course
+Welcome to my github you will find CSE 100 and CSE 165 labs.
+This folder is for CSE100 hopefully this will help.
+Thank you.